apache/storm/docs/storm-sql.md

 ## Current Limitations

 - Windowing is yet to be implemented.
-- Aggregation and join are not supported (waiting for `Streaming SQL` to be matured)
+- Aggregation and join will be introduced after supporting windowing.